CloudFormation Stacksets

 2. Click on Create StackSet.

-3. Once opened, select IAM admin role ARN, which was created initially and type in Execution role name created initially, under IAM execution role name.
+3. Once opened, select IAM admin role ARN, created initially, and type in Execution role name created initially, under IAM execution role name.

-4. Further, it is possible to use our own template or one of the samples.
-Here move ahead with the sample template (Enable AWS Cloudtrail) and click Next.
+4. Further, using our own template or one of the samples is possible.
+Move ahead with the sample template (Enable AWS Cloudtrail) and click Next.

 5. Name the StackSet, keep all the further configuration as it is, and click Next.

-6. Keep Configure StackSet options as it is and click
+6. Keep Configure StackSet options as it is, and click Next.

 7. Under Set Deployment options, select Deploy new stacks.